A+

 Transverse vs. longitudinal

-Range of human hearing (20Hz–20kHz), ultrasound applications (sonar, prenatal scanning), and echo calculations
+Range of human hearing (20Hz–20kHz) Ultrasound applications (sonar, prenatal scanning) Echo calculations

 Energy Resources and Transfers

-Renewable (Solar, Wind, Hydro, Geothermal) vs. Non-renewable (Fossil
+Renewable (Solar, Wind, Hydro, Geothermal) ◼ Non-renewable (Fossil fuels, Nuclear).

 Solids, Liquids, and Gases